kyle-annen/f-sharp-tictactoe/README.md

 ## Setup and suggested tools

 Installing F# is straight forward as it is included in Mono.
+Assuming `brew` is installed:

 ```bash
 brew install mono
 ```